 * my first attempt at higher learning was aborted after one semester at the University of Illinois;

 * I held the exalted rank of pfc in the army for nearly two weeks before I got busted back down to private; and

 * I spent the summer and fall of 1960 as a hobo-in-training,

 At the age of 38, I finally received a bachelor of fine arts degree from the University of Minnesota, which had no value whatever in a job search.
 So I sought solace in a number of menial and demeaning jobs, and eventually I secured a civil service position in which I grew fat and lazy.

 Over the years, I beat the living hell out of several secondhand typewriters, none of which seemed capable of completing an error-free page.
 But it wasn't until I bought my first computer, in 1988, that I was able to concentrate on writing rather than typing.
 For a time, I produced a humorous newsletter for an organization called the Society of Dirty Old Men, which we hoped would make us all filthy rich selling tee-shirts and souvenirs to college students.
 Following the demise of that brave new venture, I turned to writing short stories, novellas and novels and I have managed to accumulate a truly impressive collection of rejection slips.
 In fact, I believe I have spent more on postage than I will ever receive in payment. .

-I'm still waiting for a response from Boys' Life
+My stories have been published in several magazines and journals, both hard copy and digital, but I'm still waiting for a response from Boys' Life